markov-ngz/manhua_translator/README.md

 Your image will then be processed.  <br>
 Your can retrieve your result to the path set by ```RESULT_PATH``` variable.

+Example :

+Please adjust the font to your needs in the ManhuaTranslator.write_text method .
 ## 2. Environment Used

 <b> Python version </b> : 3.11.4  <br>